 Ask any executive where most screenplays go wrong and they'll tell you it's in the 2nd act.
 That's because many screenwriters type FADE IN knowing their opening (Act I) and closing (Act III) inside out, but haven't thought through how to bridge the gap (Act II).

 How many times have you watched a film and thought that it dragged in the middle?
 It happens more often than you think.
 Introducing a great concept and fantastic, deeply drawn characters is, of course, a staple of Act I, but the Second Act is where the heart of the narrative happens and where momentum must be found.
 Your Second Act must propel you through to the climatic Third Act.
 If your Second Act stalls, anyone reading your material will likely quit right there and then.

 As a 10+ year executive and producer, Jason Mirch has read (or partially read, when things go bad) thousands of screenplays.
 He's also been involved in some of the most successful films of the last 10 years including THE HELP, THE BEST MARIGOLD HOTEL, FLIGHT and more.
 Jason has taught for Stage 32 for 6 years and now serves as our Director of Script Services.
 There are few that know story and story structure better.

-In this Stage 32 Next Level Webinar, you will get an in depth look into how to successfully navigate the structure of the Second Act.
+In this webinar, Jason will explain the common pitfalls and why so many Second Acts fail.
 You will learn techniques for crafting dialogue that moves the narrative forward, while exposing their characters’ flaws.
 You will learn how to carefully order their scenes in such a way that it creates a series of authentic and escalating obstacles for their characters to overcome.
-The webinar will identify and explain key plot points that typically exist in a well-written Second Act, and explain how you can use these as guidelines for their own projects.
+He will identify and explain key plot points that typically exist in a well-written Second Act, and explain how you can use these as guidelines for their own projects.